c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 ### » `zsh-syntax-highlighting`: Valid Commands by Color

-This Plugin help to detect the typo in the commands typing in real time.
-When command is correctly typed, the color is Green, otherwise, the color is Red.
+Another Plugin which emulate the _Fish_ shell.
+When a command is correctly typed, the color turns green.
+Otherwise, it changes to red.
+This feature is handy for detecting typos in a dynamic way

 ![](image-2.png)